The Aquabats: Aquacadets and The Aquabats Cadet Faction

 Following the 2006 Cadet Summit, The Aquabats Cadet Faction lapsed into an extended period of complete inactivity, upon which fans independently carried on unofficial fan club operations through social media, most notably the formation of numerous splinter factions based around certain themes, shared interests or geographic location: while most of these groups were small sub-sections within online fan communities such as Tumblr, some factions like "Piratebats" and "Ninjabats" cultivated a small real-world presence by attending The Aquabats' concerts in accordingly themed costume attire.
 In 2018, The Aquabats temporarily resurrected The Aquabats Cadet Faction as part of the Bring Back The Aquabats!
 Kickstarter campaign, again issuing personalized ID cards and exclusive merchandise and web content.
-As of 2020, however, Cadet Faction packages are no longer available, and there are no current plans for a future Cadet Summit.
+On Dec.
+7, 2024, a Cadet Summit was held in conjunction with the 30th anniversary shows at the Glass House in Pomona, Calif.

 In 2019, independent record label Related Records, who had previously released the officially sanctioned 2014 bootleg of The Aquabats' acoustic performance at the 2002 Cadet Summit, compiled and released No Singles: A 20 Year Anniversary Tribute to The Aquabats vs. The Floating Eye of Death, a fourteen-track tribute album covering the entirety of the band's 1999 Floating Eye of Death album by various underground punk, electronica and experimental musicians.